MatthewMArnold/CSE-455-Final-Project-Website/index.md

 does not have great transferability, it is unlikely that ML approaches that are overtrained on a dataset will work well on a dataset the model has not encountered before.

+Another more fundamental problem we encountered was that quantitatively comparing the results of classical and ML detection algorithms is non-obvious.
+Much of our comparisons were performed qualitatively, which isn't unreasonable for this particular detection problem, but it would be optimal to be able to directly compare the classification results of both algorithms since this would be much faster than comparing individual frames by hand.
+The main blocking issue was that the classical algorithm was written in C++ and the ML one in Python.
+While we could add OpenCV bindings to our C++ code (see next steps), a workaround we found was to save detection locations for each frames and then compute the mean squared error between the labeled rune game detections and from what the rune game outputs from the model.
+Using this we could better compare the accuracy of each algorithm.

 ### Next Steps

 There are a lot of improvements and future work we would like to do on this project.
 First off, we